Do you know the 5 categories of payers and their respective roles and drivers?

-By Nick Proctor & Mark Silvey, expert-trainers of Principles of Pharma Market Access in Europe
+By Nick Proctor, expert-trainer of Understanding Pharma Market Access & Payers in Europe

 Many pharmaceutical companies still see payers as a barrier, instead of as customers.
 However, a simple mind shift and a better understanding of the payer can make a big difference.